Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Discussion

+We have produced a modular codebase that allows for exploration and benchmarking of tools to manage and control epidemics in a synthetic setting.
+To validate and further optimize our choices of diagnostic test and intervention strategies, further analyses are required.
+For example, our results may be improved by the inclusion of additional information from the contact network or more data-adaptive use of the risk assessments provided by network DA.
+Additionally, it is possible to learn about the model parameters that appear in the network epidemiology model; we have only skimmed the surface with respect to what is possible in this regard, so far with limited success (Methods).
+Further investigation to delineate which model parameters are identifiable from data would be beneficial.

-The platform can be realized with existing technology by expanding the backend of exposure notification apps.
+The platform has a relatively low barrier to widespread implementation.
+It can be realized by expanding the computational backend of existing exposure notification apps.
 High-precision proximity data are now available through Bluetooth protocols \cite{Apple-Google20a}, and lower-precision location data from mobile devices have been exploited commercially for some time.
-To be effective, the platform requires that users opt-in to provide proximity data and other crowdsourced data, such as test results and reports of clinical symptoms.
+Statistical techniques may be required to optimize the reconstruction of contact networks from such proximity data in practical implementations with imperfect knowledge of contact patterns \cite{Sim_etal20}.
+To be effective, the platform requires that users provide proximity data and other crowdsourced data, such as test results and reports of clinical symptoms.
 The more detailed data users make available, the more accurate and detailed risk profiles can be produced in return.
+Uptake rates of exposure notification apps have already reached up to 75\% in some urban areas, as in our simulated scenarios (e.g., more than 90\% of Singapore's population over 6 years of age \cite{TraceTogether} is using an exposure notification app).
+Uptake rates on a national scale so far have been more modest (e.g., a third of the UK population \cite{Wymant21a}), in part, for example, because of rural-urban digital divides but also, probably, because of the limited information provided by current exposure notification apps.
+However, smartphone usage rates worldwide are around 50\% and continue to grow rapidly \cite{Statista22a}; thus, widespread use of network DA in future epidemics will become technically possible.
+And while routine surveillance test rates in much of the world are still low, more widespread surveillance testing on the scale of major cities or regions at this point is feasible; for example, NYC currently is already testing up to roughly 2.5\% of its population daily \cite{NYCCovidTracker}.
+Our conclusions provide further evidence of the benefits of widespread testing, especially when that is combined with network DA to spread the test information over dynamic contact networks assembled from proximity data.